Hulett: History

 The Hulett was invented by George Hulett of Conneaut, Ohio, in the late 19th century; he received a patent for his invention in 1898.
 The first working machine was built the following year at Conneaut Harbor.

 It was steam powered, successful, and many more were built along the Great Lakes, especially the southern shore of Lake Erie to unload boats full of taconite from the iron mines near Lake Superior.
-John W. Ahlberg converted the Huletts in Conneaut to electricity in the 1920's.
+John W. Ahlberg converted the Huletts in Conneaut to electricity in the 1920s.
 Substantial improvements were later made on the design by Samuel T. Wellman.

 The Hulett machine revolutionised iron ore shipment on the Great Lakes.
 Previous methods of unloading lake freighters, involving hoists and buckets and much hand labor, cost approximately 18¢/ton.
 Unloading with Huletts cost only 6¢/ton. (in 1901 dollars) Unloading only took 5 to 10 hours, as opposed to days for previous methods.
 Lake boat designs changed to accommodate the Hulett unloader, and became much larger, doubling in length and quadrupling in capacity.

 By 1913, 54 Hulett machines were in service.
 Two were built at Lake Superior (unloading coal) and five at Gary, Indiana, but the vast majority were along the shores of Lake Erie.
 The additional unloading capacity they brought helped permit a greater than doubling of the ore traffic in the 1900–1912 period.
 A total of approximately 75 Huletts were built.
 One was installed in New York City to unload garbage.

 The lake's Huletts were used until about 1992, when self-unloading boats were standard on the American side of the lake.
 All have since been dismantled.
 In 1999, only six remained, the group of four at Whiskey Island in Cleveland, the oldest.
 Another set was used unloading barges of coal in South Chicago until 2002 and were demolished in the spring of 2010.

-In spite of the Cleveland machines being on the National Register of Historic Places and designated as a Historic Mechanical Engineering Landmark, they were demolished in 2000 by the Cleveland Port Authority to enable development of the underlying land.
-The Port Authority disassembled and retained two Huletts, to enable their reconstruction at another site, but the reconstruction has not yet happened.
+In spite of the Cleveland machines being on the National Register of Historic Places and designated as a Historic Mechanical Engineering Landmark, they were demolished in 2000 by the Cleveland-Cuyahoga County Port Authority to enable development of the underlying land.
+The Port Authority disassembled and retained two Huletts, to enable their reconstruction at another site, but the reconstruction never started.
+In March 2024 the Port Authority initially chose a demolition contractor that intended to reassemble one unloader in nearby Canton, but they chose another contractor later in the month, which expects to salvage the arms and buckets.
+The last two remaining Huletts were scrapped in June 2024.